MartinAbreu/CascadeAssessment/README.md

 ## Solution
 ```
-I grabbed the data with a getter and passed it to my TransactionsList component.
+I started by grabbing the data with a getter and passing it to my TransactionsList component.
  In my component I used a 'v-for' directive to render the list of items based
  on the data given.